How Much Can Cyber Attacks Hurt Your Business?

 - Be paranoid enough.
 Assume you are a target, and continuously audit your IT systems for suspicious activity.
 Don’t be afraid to hire a pro to perform this task sporadically.

 Cyberattacks are a problem that can be fixed, but that doesn’t mean the damage can be completely undone.
-Even if your business survives, it takes a long time to get back to full strength.
-Cybersecurity is an ongoing process and to keep your business secure from cyber threats you must continuously build a strong defense.
+Even if your business survives, it could take a long time to get back to full strength.
+Cybersecurity is an ongoing process and to help keep your business secure from cyber threats you must continuously build a strong defense.
 Remember, we’re here to help.